Botanical Name: Citrus x citrofortunella mitis hybrid

+Botanical Name: Citrus x citrofortunella mitis hybrid

 Height: 3-4 ft (90 cm - 1.2 m)

 Light: Give your orange tree as much direct sunlight as you can year-round (at least 4 hours of direct sunlight each day).
 Turn the plant a quarter turn every week because it will tend to grow toward the light source.
 You can move it outdoors during the warm months to give it a boost.

 Water: Water thoroughly, allowing the surface of the soil to dry between waterings.
 Soggy soil will lead to root rot, which is a sure way to kill a citrus tree.

-Humidity: Moderate humidity.
+Humidity: Moderate (around 40-50% relative humidity).
 Dry air may cause the flowers to drop off.
 Put the container on a tray of wet pebbles and mist the foliage to increase humidity.
 Misting foliage first thing in the morning can help, but don't mist in hot, direct sun because it will burn the leaves.
 If your home is really dry, use a cool-mist room humidifier.

-Fertilizer: I highly recommend organic fruit tree fertilizer.
+Fertilizer: I highly recommend an organic fruit tree fertilizer.
 It contains all the nutrients citrus trees need for healthy root growth and promotes flowers and fruits.

 Propagation: Take stem cuttings in early summer.
 With a sharp knife or razor blade, take 4 in (10 cm) stem tip cuttings with at least 2-3 leaf nodes without flowers or fruit.
 Dip cut end in hormone rooting powder before inserting in moist potting mix, then enclose in a plastic bag to maintain humidity.
 Stem cuttings will root in about 6-8 weeks.